David J. Pedersen's Blog of All Things

 Time Is A Thief

 My goals are stacking up like food on my all-you-can-eat-buffet plate.
 I used a very optimistic calculator to estimate how long it would take to write more books.
 I’m not sure where there time went.
 I should be writing book three and it feels like time has been stolen from me.
 So, it weighs on me that the second Angst book isn’t done yet.

-The good news is I think I’m doing it right.
-Becky, one of my best friends from college sent me an email recently, after reading an “Alpha Team“ chapter from the 2nd book.
-She said “I have to tell you that I have NO changes at this point, and have been completely caught up in the story.”
+Becky, one of my best friends from college sent me an email after reading a batch of rough draft chapters.
+“I have to tell you that I have NO changes at this point, and have been completely caught up in the story.”
 Not only is Becky an amazing person, and incredibly supportive, she wouldn’t hold back telling me if I broke something.
-So it is comforting to know that Buried in Angst is on track and, in spite of my fretting, it’s not bad.
+So, taking my time to do it right might be a good thing.
+At least it’s comforting to know that Buried in Angst is on track.

 I really think time is a companion that takes many forms.
 A watcher who sees all and a thief who steals.
 Sometimes a giver of precious moments, and then a predator when you least expect it.
 I’d like to think that one day, when I look back on everything, I’ll consider it time well spent.